 Community Colleges and Industry: How Partnerships Address the Skills Gap

-The vast majority of the nation’s workers do not hold undergraduate degrees, and non-degreed workers with outdated or lower skills are currently experiencing higher rates of joblessness.
+Research shows that the vast majority of the nation’s workers do not hold undergraduate degrees, and non-degreed workers with outdated skills are currently experiencing higher rates of joblessness.
 Data from the National Center for Education Statistics for 2011 (most recent available) indicate that 28 percent of the nation’s population 25 years of age and older hold at least a bachelor’s degree.
-Further, their data show a 64 percent increase from 2002 to 2012 among sub-baccalaureate workers earning certification or licensure at a community or four-year college.
+Further, the data shows a 64 percent increase from 2002 to 2012 among sub-baccalaureate workers earning certification or licensure at a community or four-year college.
 U.S. Census data, which employs somewhat different measures and thresholds, indicate the percentage of the population with at least a high school degree has been increasing since 1970, as has the percentage of the population with post high school education (if not a four-year degree).
-During that time, the percentage of people with some college or a college diploma increased 160 percent.
-While these trends are encouraging, demands in the labor marketplace for technically skilled workers reinforce the value of investment in skills training.
+The percentage of people with some college or a college diploma increased 160 percent during this time.
+While these trends are encouraging, demands in the labor market for highly skilled workers reinforce the value of investing in skills training.
 Community colleges are working, often with active participation and input from major employers, to train workers in the skills they need.

 With all that information at hand, CDPS decided to look in depth at what some of the community colleges around the Seventh District are doing to try and close the skills gap.
 For a more in depth analysis, please read the full article.